victoriamccray/victoriamccray.github.io/mywork.md

 For my role with Autodesk, I also attended the OOUX Workshop with other subject matter experts and cross-functional teams in order to build user-driven, object-oriented, solutions for innovation within the organization.
 The workshop was held in Boston, MA, USA.

-Tools: Qualtrics XM, Looker, SQL
+Tools: Qualtrics XM, Looker, SQL, Python

 <h2 align="center">Insulet</h2>